hammadasifali/SportManagementSystem/README.md

 - **Java Swing:** Provides a graphical user interface for easy interaction.
 - **JDBC (Java Database Connectivity):** Enables interaction with a Microsoft Access database.
+- **Object-Oriented Programming (OOP):** Utilizes classes, inheritance, and abstraction for a modular and maintainable codebase.
 - **Microsoft Access Database:** Stores and manages data related to departments, members, players, teams, tournaments, schedules, and results.

 ## Getting Started